 We already have a nearly complete range of hypothetical views on the "whodunit" of the Korean War - some blaming everything on Stalin and others bent on demonstrating US imperialist aggression.
-While there have been numerous studies of the mysteries concerning the opening of the war as well as of US policy in Asia and the decision-making process in Washington, relations among Pyongyang, Moscow and Peking in connection with this war have been covered only by simplistic theories claiming Sino-Soviet collusion or tripartite Peking-Moscow-Pyongyang collusion.
-Indeed, few systematic studies have been made in this area.
+While there have been numerous studies of the mysteries around the opening of the war as well as of US policy in Asia and the decision-making process in Washington, relations between Pyongyang, Moscow and Peking have been covered only by simplistic theories claiming Sino-Soviet collusion or tripartite Peking-Moscow-Pyongyang collusion.
+Few systematic studies have been made in this area.

 Attempting to find the origin of the war in US and ROK designs, I.F.
 Stone carefully went through published documents and Anglo-American newspaper stories, and advanced one typical view of the Korean War at an early stage.
-39 And David Horowitz, a revisionist, 40 has taken a view similar to Stone, that one can see, to some extent, what was actually going on in Washington and East Asia just before the outbreak of the Korean War because a relatively large volume of information on the situation is available.
+David Horowitz, a revisionist, has taken a view similar to Stone's, that one can see, to some extent, what was actually going on in Washington and East Asia just before the outbreak of the Korean War because a relatively large volume of information on the situation is available.
 But as far as Communist motivation is concerned, it is impossible to evaluate what was going on with so little information available.